Street Craft Book Guerrilla Gardening / Bombing Yarn / Light Graffiti Street Sculpture / and more - Thames & Hudson

 • Origami and lace-like graffiti by Mademoiselle Maurice add a light touch to the streets of Paris and Hong Kong, among many others.

-Today, still an independent, family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2,000 printed titles.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also expanding.
+Today, still an independent, family-run publisher, Thames & Hudson is one of the leading illustrated book publishers worldwide, with over 2,000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children's books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
+In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large print runs and reduce unit production costs.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Eager to continue packaging collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house with offices in London and New York in autumn 1949.
+Eager to continue the collectible book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house with offices in London and New York in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-The company’s strong belief in the longevity of books remained evident, with titles remaining in print until 1971.
+The company's strong belief in the longevity of books remained evident, with titles remaining in print until 1971.
 Also in the first year, Albert Einstein’s *Out of My Later Years* was published, an early indicator of the program’s breadth.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of London’s book publishing scene.
-The manufacturing facility remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

-In 1958, Thames and Hudson launched one of their most famous series, *World of Art*, which became the foundation of a very diverse list.
-Characterized by pocket-sized format and black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint” in every art school in the country.
+In 1958, Thames & Hudson launched one of its most famous series, *World of Art*, which became the foundation of a very diverse list.
+Characterized by pocket-sized editions with black spines, the series expanded within just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

 Other important series that have added depth and prestige to the collection include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s has contributed to pioneering interest in archaeology, both in book form and on television.
 Over 34 titles have been published in the series over 34 years.
 The large-format series *Great Civilizations*, published in 1961, featured contributions from renowned scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-They offer thousands of incredible book titles, many of which are prestigious collectible editions.
+Its catalog includes thousands of incredible book titles, many of which are prestigious collector’s editions.

 Manufacturer information